ku6ryo/ReactPrompt/README.md

 Demo of a simple react component that simulates window.prompt().
-The concept is opening a modal with a function.
+The concept is opening a modal with an awaitable function.
 Usually you would use a state variable to control the modal, but this is a more declarative approach.

 ```jsx
 function App() {